 Initialization procedures are after Cuzzone et al. (2019).
-Bedrock topography is interpolated from the BedMachine dataset (Morlighem et al., 2014), which combines a mass conservation algorithm for the fast-flowing ice streams and krigging in the interior of the ice sheet.
+Bedrock topography is interpolated from the BedMachine dataset (Morlighem et al., 2014), which combines a mass conservation algorithm for the fast-flowing ice streams and kriging in the interior of the ice sheet.
 Initial ice thickness is from the GIMP dataset (Howat et al., 2014).
-Geothermal flux is from Shapiro and Riztwoller (2004), air temperature from Box (2013).
+Geothermal flux is from Shapiro and Riztwoller (2004), and air temperature is from Box (2013).
 We assimilate surface horizontal velocities derived from published 2008-2009 surface velocities (Rignot and Mouginot, 2012) to derive basal sliding on grounded ice and ice viscosity on floating ice.
-The model uses the higher order ice flow approximation of Blatter (1995) and Pattyn (2003), is extruded to 5 layers, and uses higher order vertical finite elements (Cuzzone et al., 2018) to compute the ice sheet thermal evolution.
+The model uses the higher-order ice flow approximation of Blatter (1995) and Pattyn (2003), which is extruded to five layers and uses higher-order vertical finite elements (Cuzzone et al., 2018) to compute the ice sheet thermal evolution.
 The initial friction coefficient is modified through time based upon variations in the simulated basal temperature following Cuzzone et al. (2019).
-The model is spun up over one glacial cycle (beginning 125,000 years ago) using a method whereby the 1840-1900 mean surface air temperature and precipitation (Box, 2013) is scaled back through time based upon isotopic variations in the Greenland Ice Core Project (GRIP) delta O18 record (Danasgaard et al., 1993).
-We use the positive degree day model of Tarasov and Peltier (1999) to derive the surface mass balance through time (degree day factors, snow = 0.006 m °C-1 day-1, ice = 0.0083 m °C-1 day-1).
+The model is spun up over one glacial cycle (beginning 125000 years ago) using a method whereby the 1840-1900 mean surface air temperature and precipitation (Box, 2013) are scaled back through time based upon isotopic variations in the Greenland Ice Core Project (GRIP) δO^{18} record (Danasgaard et al., 1993).
+We use the positive degree-day model of Tarasov and Peltier (1999) to derive the surface mass balance through time (degree-day factors; snow = $0.006 \text{ m} \circ \text{C}^{-1} \text{ d}^{-1}$, ice = $0.0083 \text{ m} \circ \text{C}^{-1} \text{ d}^{-1}$).
 From 1840 to 1979, the model is then forced with the surface mass balance history derived in Box (2013), and from 1979 to 2014, the RACMO2.3 (Noël et al., 2015) surface mass balance is used.

-6.8 LSCE - GRISLI
+A8 LSCE-GRISLI

-Here we used the GRISLI version 2.0 (Quiquet et al., 2018) which includes the analytical formulation of Schoof (2007) to compute the flux at the grounding line.
+Here we used the GRISLI version 2.0 (Quiquet et al., 2018), which includes the analytical formulation of Schoof (2007) to compute the flux at the grounding line.
 Basal drag is computed with a power-law basal friction (Weertman, 1957).
 We use an iterative inversion method to infer a spatially variable basal drag coefficient that insures an ice thickness as close as possible to observations with a minimal model drift (Le clec'h et al., 2019).
 The model is run for 60 kyr with a fixed geometry (observed present-day) in order to equilibrate the temperature field.
 The basal drag is assumed to be constant for the forward experiments.
 The model uses finite differences on a staggered Arakawa C-grid in the horizontal plane at 5 km resolution with 21 vertical levels.
 Atmospheric forcing, namely near-surface air temperature and surface mass balance, is taken from the 1995-2014 climatological annual mean computed by the MAR version 3.9 regional atmospheric model.
-The initial ice sheet geometry, bedrock and ice thickness, are taken from the BedMachine v3 dataset (Morlighem et al., 2017) and the geothermal heat flux is from Shapiro and Ritzwoller (2004).
+The initial ice sheet geometry, bedrock elevation and ice thickness are taken from the BedMachine v3 dataset (Morlighem et al., 2017), and the geothermal heat flux is from Shapiro and Ritzwoller (2004).

-6.9 MUN - GSM
+A9 MUN-GSM